jenglund/rlship-tools/KNOWNISSUES.md

 - **Resolution Decision**: We've decided to keep the `govet shadow` linter disabled for the time being.
 This is a low-impact issue that would require significant time and resources to address for minimal reward.

 ### Database Test Failures
-- **Issue**: Several database-related tests are still failing:
-  - `TestDatabaseOperations/concurrent_operations` - Failing with "relation 'concurrent_test' does not exist" error
-  - `TestDatabaseOperations/transaction_rollback` - Failing with "driver: bad connection" error
-  - `TestSchemaHandling/transaction_schema_handling` - Failing with "context canceled" error
+- **Issue**: Tests in the repository package are failing with null constraint violation errors:
-  - `TestSchemaHandling/transaction_rollback_schema_handling` - Failing with "driver: bad connection" error
+  - `TestListRepository` - Failing with "null value in column 'metadata' of relation 'tribes' violates not-null constraint" error
-- **Status**: These failures are related to:
-  - Connection pooling and connection lifecycle management
-  - Transaction handling in concurrent scenarios
-  - Schema context propagation between transactions
+- **Status**: After fixing the schema isolation and transaction handling issues, we now have a data integrity issue where tribe creation is failing due to missing required fields.
 - **Resolution Plan**:
-  - Fix connection handling in transaction management to prevent "bad connection" errors
-  - Improve context cancellation to ensure proper transaction rollback
+  - Update test fixtures to ensure all required fields are populated
-  - Extend the context-aware schema management approach to handle concurrent operations
-- **Priority**: Medium
+  - Add default values for required fields in test helpers
+  - Check the tribe model to ensure consistency between code and database schema

 ### Mock Repository Coverage Gaps
 - The mock tribe repository implementation in `internal/testutil/mock_repositories.go` has several methods with 0% coverage: